An overview of the regulation of virtual assets in Seychelles

 What are the main restrictions on VASPs in Seychelles?

-The Virtual Asset Service Providers Bill, 2023, imposes several restrictions on VASPs operating in Seychelles.
+The Seychelles VASP Act imposes several restrictions on VASPs operating in Seychelles.
 Below are some of the important ones:

-- Registration and licensing: The Seychelles Virtual Asset Service Providers Bill requires VASPs to obtain a Virtual Asset Service Provider license from the FSA to operate in Seychelles.
+- Registration and licensing: The Seychelles VASP Act requires VASPs to obtain a Virtual Asset Service Provider license from the Seychelles FSA to operate in Seychelles.
 To obtain this license, VASPs must submit a license application, undergo a ‘fit and proper’ assessment, and pay an annual license fee.

-- Prohibited activities: The Bill prohibits VASPs from providing certain activities such as payment services, causing instruments to be converted into NFT, issuing ICOs, or causing ICOs to be issued, without being registered with the FSA.
+- Prohibited activities: The Seychelles VASP Act prohibits VASPs from providing certain activities such as payment services, causing instruments to be converted into NFT, issuing ICOs, or causing ICOs to be issued, without being registered with the Seychelles FSA.

 - Conducting business in Seychelles: VASPs must conduct their business from Seychelles by having a physical office with qualified staff.
 They must also undertake client onboarding, complaint handling, and management meetings in Seychelles.

-- Filing of reports: VASPs must file an annual audited financial statement, an annual declaration, and a cyber-security report compiled in accordance with stipulated guidelines.
+- Filing of reports: VASPs must file an annual audited financial statement on annual basis, maintaining comprehensive records for a minimum of ten years, an annual declaration, and a cyber-security report compiled in accordance with stipulated guidelines.

-- Compliance: Licensees must comply with legislative requirements and regulatory codes issued by the FSA.
+- Compliance: Licensees must comply with legislative requirements and regulatory codes issued by the Seychelles FSA.

 - Risk assessment: VASPs must undergo a comprehensive risk assessment.